How to Love Yourself: 15 Ways to Increase your Self-Love

 12. Stay Home When Needed

 If you struggle with holding boundaries with self and others, then perhaps your self-care if lacking.
+(Here are some self-care ideas to try out.)
 Perhaps you find yourself worried about other’s emotions before your own.
 Maybe this translates into putting the needs of others before yourself, pushing your own needs into the background.

 You are not responsible for other’s emotions.
 I’m not saying we shouldn’t take care and concern for others and work to help others when needed.
 I’m also not saying we can be discourteous and disregard the options of others altogether.